apayu/nvim-ansible-vault/README.md

 ## Usage

+### Whole file encryption

 1. Place your vault password in a `.vault_pass` or `.vault-pass` file in your project directory
 2. Open an encrypted vault file
 3. The plugin will automatically detect and decrypt the file
 4. Edit the file normally
 5. Save with `:w` to encrypt and save the file

+### Value encryption

+1. Place your cursor on the line which you want encrypt or decrypt
+2. Run command `AnsibleToggleVaultLine`
+   - Encrypted line will be decrypted and clear value will be encrypted

+NOTE: Multiline encryption are not supported

 ## Contributing